danmatthews/he-cooperative-technical-test-2022/README.md

 ### The task:

-Implement a login and authentication system using Laravel Breeze https://laravel.com/docs/9.x/starter-kits#laravel-breeze , noting that:
+We have included a login and authentication system using Laravel Breeze https://laravel.com/docs/9.x/starter-kits#laravel-breeze , noting that:

-- Registration should be disabled for the time being
+- We've disabled the registration routes.
-- Don't worry about sending emails, just use the `log` driver.
+- Any work you do for students should be secured behind a login.

 Create an interactive view that allows any user to see a full list of resources (displayed hierarchically), and see which modules they have already completed, and when they completed them.